>

 ; trad.]

 A.L.
 Lloyd sang Cold and Raw in 1966 on his album The Best of A.L.
 Lloyd, accompanied by Alf Edwards on concertina.
-Lloyd wrote in the album's sleeve notes:
+He noted:

 An old song and a widespread favourite.
 Thomas d'Urfey included a version of it in the drollery collection: Pills to Purge Melancholy, first published in 1699.
 Some think he wrote it himself, but that seems doubtful.
 It has survived in many variants and with several tunes in England, Scotland and Ireland, and turns up in the repertory of semi-nomadic non-Romany travelling folk improperly called “tinkers”, in the relatively modern form heard here.